argonne-lcf/ATPESC_MachineLearning/09_workflows_coupling_simulation_and_AI/README.md

 The example was adapted from an [ExaWorks demo](https://github.com/ExaWorks/molecular-design-parsl-demo/tree/main) developed by Logan Ward, ANL, and later modified by Christine Simpson, ANL and Riccardo Balin, ANL.

 The ionization energy (IE) of a molecule is the amount of energy required to remove one electron from the molecule in its ground state to produce a positively charged ion.
 IE can be computed with quantum-chemistry packages.
-Here we use [xTB](https://xtb-docs.readthedocs.io/en/latest/contents.html), but other libraries can be used.
-Even for this example, each simulation is relatively expensive, so screening a large candidate library exhaustively is out of reach on any realistic compute budget.
+Here we use [xTB](https://xtb-python.readthedocs.io/en/latest/), but other libraries can be used.
+Even for this example, each simulation is relatively expensive, so screening a large candidate library can be very expensive.
 To make the search tractable we couple simulation with a surrogate machine-learning model that predicts IE directly from a molecule's SMILES string, and use it to decide which candidates are worth simulating next.
+For this example, the [QM9 dataset](https://graphgt.github.io/molecule.html) with approximately 130,000 organic molecules is used as the search space.

-The surrogate is a fine-tuned [MoLFormer-XL](https://huggingface.co/ibm/MoLFormer-XL-both-10pct) model (IBM, ~50M params, pretrained on ~1.1B molecules from ZINC and PubChem).
+The surrogate is a fine-tuned [MoLFormer-XL](https://huggingface.co/ibm/MoLFormer-XL-both-10pct) model (~50M params pretrained on ~1.1B molecules from ZINC and PubChem).
-The encoder (or backbone) is frozen and a single linear regression head is trained on top of its pooled embeddings.
-This lightweight "linear probe" is cheap to fine-tune even on a single GPU and adapts the pre-trained MoLFormer model to predict the IE scalar values.
-Since the MoLFormer's embeddings are already meaningful for the QM9 search space.
+Since the MoLFormer's embeddings are already meaningful for the QM9 search space, the encoder (or backbone) is frozen and a single linear layer is trained on top of its pooled embeddings (see `MoLFormerRegressor` in [utils/molformer.py](./models/molformer.py)).
+This lightweight linear regression head is cheap to fine-tune even on a single GPU and adapts the pre-trained MoLFormer model to predict the IE scalar values.

-Simulation and surrogate are woven together in an iterative loop, an approach often called [active learning](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.0c00768) (AL):
+The simulation and surrogate model are applied sequentially in an iterative loop alternating between training, inference and data generation/acquisition.
+This approach is often called active learning (AL) and can be useful across many domains:

 1. Simulate an initial batch of randomly chosen molecules to seed training data.
 2. Fine-tune the linear head on the accumulated (SMILES, IE) pairs.